ingemar0720/voucher-pool/README.md

 ### Functionalities

-- given customer email, special offer name, specail offer discount and voucher expiry, the generate API shall generate unique special offer and return associated unique voucher code.
+- given customer `email`, special offer `name`, specail offer `discount` and voucher `expiry`, the generate API shall generate unique `special offer` and return associated unique voucher `code`.
-- given a unique voucher code and user email, the validate API shall validates the voucher code.
-In case it is valid, return the Percentage Discount and set the date of usage to now.
+- given a unique voucher `code` and customer `email`, the validate API shall validates the voucher `code`.
+In case it is valid, return the percentage `discount` and set the `used_at` to now.
-- given a customer email, the list API shall return all its valid voucher code with the Name of the speical offer
+- given a customer `email`, the list API shall return all its valid voucher `code` with the `name` of the speical offer

 ### API